Xilinx/brevitas/src/brevitas_examples/llm/README.md

                         models (e.g. OPT).
   --rotation {fx,layerwise,fused_no_fx}
-                        Apply graph rotation equalization --rotation-mode {had,ort}
+                        Apply graph rotation equalization --optimize-rotations  Whether to optimize the rotations (default: False).
+  --rotation-mode {had,ort}
                         If GraphRotation is enabled, decide how to compute the random rotation matrix that is fully fused.
 Online or